miguelangelramirez/httphish/README.md

 Some websites might not work if you automatically download them but might work if you manually save them.

+Some websites won't respond to requests directed to their IP, so try entering the domain instead.

-Some lazy-loaded content simply don't work.
+Some lazy-loaded content simply doesn't work.

 If a website doesn't work, use inspect element and look under the network tab.
 The issue is probably some dynamic requests being broken because the site is too complex.
 In some cases, this can be fixed by changing the IP/domain to redirect 404 requests to.
 In most cases, you would have to manually modify the files and choose to not automatically download the file.

-## Examples
+## Website examples

 ### Working websites

+Working websites will generally have very simple login forms and not much dynamically loaded content.
+Here are some I tested.

 * [http://www.github.com/login](http://www.github.com/login)
 * [http://www.linkedin.com/](http://www.linkedin.com/)